-Although specific anthropometric criteria to define failure to thrive vary, all describe children with inadequate or worsening growth over time.
-The most common definition is weight less than the third to fifth percentile for age on more than one occasion or weight measurements that fall 2 major percentile lines using the standard growth charts of the National Center for Health Statistics (NCHS).
+Firstly, while it is accepted that all children with failure to thrive have inadequate or worsening growth over time, one area of controversy is determining which anthropometric criteria should be utilized to define this term.
+The most common definitions are weight less than the third to fifth percentile for age on more than one occasion or weight measurements that fall 2 major percentile lines using the standard growth charts of the National Center for Health Statistics (NCHS).

 Normal growth and growth charts of term and premature infants, as well as the etiology, evaluation, management, and outcome of failure to thrive are discussed in this article.
 For information on energy malnutrition, see the article Marasmus.

 Organic FTT is secondary to inadequate intake, increased losses, compromised utilization of ingested calories, excessive metabolic demands, or combinations of these factors.
 Nonorganic failure to thrive is defined as a consequence of inadequate energy intake.
 However, the complexity of inadequate intake has now been studied in more detail.
 While classically viewed as a behavioral i.e. nonorganic problem, it is now appreciated that identifiable and treatable pathologies can be antecedents of this behavior and must be eradicated to reverse this situation.
 Conversely, the increased prevalence of FTT in children with chronic medical conditions has been emphasized by the recent pediatric malnutrition working group which recommended that malnutrition be characterized explicitly with reference to the specific pathologic state.
 The following examples illustrate the spectrum of potential interactions between organic and nonorganic features in FTT children.
 [19, 20, 21, 22, 23, 24, 25]